servian/amazon-redshift-checklist/README.md

 # Amazon Redshift Checklist

-The Amazon Redshift Checklist aims to be an exhaustive list of all elements you need to have / to test before launching your Redshift cluster into production.
+This checklist aims to be an exhaustive list of all elements you should consider when using Amazon Redshift.

 ## Table of Contents